 Key Stages 1 and 2

 At William Levick, we have designed our own curriculum so it meets the needs of children in our school.
 Learning builds on from previous learning, in each topic and each year, which is based on the National Curriculum for Key Stage 1 and Key Stage 2 and other aspects that we consider to be important in preparing our children for the future and the wider world.
-Here is a link to our long term curriculum plan, which is a working document and will continually be updated to reflect our pupils needs and interests.

 In Key Stage 1 and Key Stage 2 we deliver a range of lessons to ensure coverage of all aspects of the National Curriculum which includes daily maths and English learning.
 We are currently developing our global citizenship in particular, which includes growing links to our buddy Chinese school as we continue our research project, 'East Meets West'.